 After a great day out on the water, you can share a romantic dinner on the Clear Lake Queen, a three-story riverboat.
 Elegant dining combined with stunning sunsets will help you wind down your day as you appreciate the beauty of the lake at nighttime, with the moon as its only illumination.

 Located in the heart of Lake County, just two hours from the San Francisco Bay area, the northern California region is becoming increasingly popular as a wine tasting destination.
 More than 15 wineries dot the rolling countryside, flanked by green Mt.
 Konocti and offering opportunities to sip wine, indulge in fine dining, tour vineyards, and learn about the process of making the wine that you will enjoy throughout your vacation.

 Clear Lake offers myriad activities for lakelubbers and landlubbers alike, delivering on the promise of a vacation that will satisfy every family.
 Vacation rentals ranging from cozy cabins to large family homes are available on Clear Lake.
 Book your rental early to guarantee water-filled days, gorgeous sunsets, and peaceful nights.

-Things to do at Clear Lake CA
+Things to Do at Clear Lake